Illegal dumping

-Illegal dumping, also called fly dumping or fly tipping (UK), is the dumping of waste illegally instead of using an authorised method such as curbside collection or using an authorised rubbish dump.
+Illegal dumping, also called fly dumping or fly tipping (UK), is the dumping of waste illegally instead of using an authorised method such as kerbside collection or using an authorised rubbish dump.
 It is the illegal deposit of any waste onto land, including waste dumped or tipped on a site with no licence to accept waste.

 Terminology

 Illegal dumping is typically distinguished from littering by the type and amount of material and/or the manner in which it is discarded.
 An example of littering could be throwing a drink container on the ground in a public area.
 However, emptying a trash bin or discarding a large item with no permission in a public or private area can be classified as illegal dumping or fly tipping.
 The term fly tipping is derived from the verb tip, meaning "to throw out of a vehicle", and on the fly, meaning done as one goes, or during another activity" – to throw away carelessly or casually.